DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ## Introduction

-[Django-CRM](https://github.com/DjangoCRM/django-crm/) (client relationship software) is an open source web application.
+[Django-CRM](https://github.com/DjangoCRM/django-crm/) (client relationship software) is an open source application with web interface.
 It is based on the [Django Admin site](https://docs.djangoproject.com/en/dev/ref/contrib/admin/) and is written in the [Python](https://www.python.org/) programming language.

 The CRM project consists of the following main applications: